RossPaterson/advent-of-code/2019/Notes.md

 requires us to map out the beam and perform a calculation on that map.
 In the examples, the horizontal width of the beam is monotonic nondecreasing, but that doesn't hold for the input.
-The main challenge is then not getting all these numbers mixed up and avoidinf off-by-one errors.
+The main challenge is then not getting all these numbers mixed up and avoiding off-by-one errors.

 ## [Day 20: Donut Maze](https://adventofcode.com/2019/day/20) \*\*